 Full analysis of the submissions, survey responses and feedback from the engagement is now underway.
-We will publish the key themes from this engagement next year.
+We will publish the key themes from this engagement in March 2019.

 These will help inform the development of the first Child and Youth Wellbeing Strategy, also due to be published in 2019.

 Have your say

 While the initial phase of seeking submissions and public feedback is now complete, this is just the start of the conversation.
 We want to keep hearing from people as this work progresses.